-- the Normalized Difference Vegetation Index (NDVI): it provides information about the percentage of green area, at both the city and the LL district level; NDVI will be used to calculate the Greenness indicator (see D4.3) and to upscale at the city level the results obtained on the carbon storage at the LL district scale. - the Walkability Index (see D4.3): it will be obtained by also using the city spatial and population data by Landscan Global population (https://landscan.ornl.gov/).
+- the Normalized Difference Vegetation Index (NDVI): it provides information about the percentage of green area, at both the city and the LL district level; NDVI will be used to calculate the Greenness indicator (see D4.324) and to upscale at the city level the results obtained on the carbon storage at the LL district scale. - the Walkability Index (see D4.324): it will be obtained by also using the city spatial and population data by Landscan Global population (https://landscan.ornl.gov/).
 The walkability index is an objective measure of how much a particular area is more or less likely to be walkable by people.
 It is a function of connectivity between places, accessibility and perceived pleasantness.

-CNR will obtain the soil data required for the environmental assessment of NBS2 (new soil), from the SME involved, and air quality data at both the city and LL district level from the web sites of the local environmental agencies, where possible.
+CNR will obtain air quality data of the four FRC, at both the city and LL district level, from the web sites of the local environmental agencies, where possible.